 Frugal Farmer — Between rising population levels and warming temperatures, natural disasters are causing more physical, emotional and financial damage than ever before.
 And just as people prepare their homes, gather extra food and stock up on gas — they can also make a few financial arrangements.

 Laurie says there “are often types of expenses that people aren’t prepared for that can turn a natural disaster into a financial disaster very quickly.”
 These include hotel costs if your home is damaged and money for gas and food after the storm subsides.
 Emergency funds come in handy during these times.

 Article last modified on October 3, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Debt-Free People - AMP.